-If you’re like a lot of purchasing officers or facilities leaders in higher ed, you might be scrambling to ensure that you can cover your residence hall furniture orders for 2022.
+If you’re like a lot of purchasing officers or housing professionals in higher ed, you might be scrambling to ensure that you can fulfill your purchasing requirements for 2022.

 And that makes sense.
 Furniture supply chains have experienced a perfect storm over the last two years.
 The global pandemic and its cascading variants.
 The blockage at the Suez Canal.
 The US-China trade wars.

 Even climate change.
 For example, who knew that the storms in Texas that froze the power grid earlier this year would also put a deep chill on all the fabrication of foam used in upholstery.

 All of these factors are intersecting with soaring demand and a pandemic-inspired labor crisis dubbed by some as The Great Resignation or the Big Quit.

 And now, the war with Ukraine is escalating costs as transport routes are abandoned, oil prices surge, and “war risk surcharges” among carriers increase.

 You’ve no doubt seen the headlines every other day in leading media outlets trumpeting the disruption.
 Here’s a recent sampling.